-We recommend adding at least five artworks when you’re setting up your shop, and making those designs available on a wide range of products.
-This instantly makes your shop feel established and gives customers a range of products to browse.
-To ensure your products look great, focus on uploading your best designs and pay close attention to the way your artwork is positioned on each product.
-Try and avoid white edges, or badly cropped designs.
+We recommend adding at least five artworks when you’re setting up your shop, and adding 25 artworks within your first month!
+Adding all of your art and making those designs available on a wide range of products instantly makes your shop feel established and gives customers a range of products and designs to browse.
+To ensure your products look great, pay close attention to the way your artwork is positioned on each product.
+Try and avoid white edges or badly cropped designs.
 You may need to go back and edit your work to adjust the positioning.

-You can sell your art on over 80 products including t-shirts, hoodies, sweatshirts, socks, scarves, leggings, dresses, tote bags, pencil cases, notebooks, duvets, wall tapestries, throw pillows, floor cushions, blankets, phone cases, wall art, bath mats, shower curtains, clocks, coasters, cloth face masks, pin buttons, mugs, greeting cards, and many more.
-And we’re adding new products all the time.
+You can sell your art on over 80 products – and we’re adding new products all the time!
 To keep up to date with new product news, check your Dashboard, make sure you’re signed up for emails, and follow us on our artist Instagram @redbubbleartists.

 Dimensions and Formats for Products

-There’s a whole section on uploading in our Help Center, so we’ll just cover the basics here to get you started.
-To add create your first products, click on your avatar (top right of any page) and choose ‘Add New Work’.
-Select ‘Upload to All Products’ and choose a JPEG or PNG file.
+There’s a whole section on uploading in our Help Center, so we’ll just cover the basics here to get you started. so we’ll just cover the basics here to get you started.
+To create your first products, click on your avatar (top right of any page) and choose ‘Add New Work’.
+Select ‘Upload to All Products’ and choose a JPEG, GIF or PNG file.
 From here you can choose your title, add a description, add your artwork to multiple products, adjust the placement, disable or enable products, choose a background color, manage tags, and choose the default product you want to appear in your shop.
 Once you’re done, scroll to the bottom of the page and save your work.
 Easy peasy!

 Tags are the secret to your work being discovered through Google, Redbubble, and other search engines.
+To put it simply: tagging your work well is how you’ll make sales.
 To give your work the best chance of being seen, choose around 15 relevant tags.
 The secret is to choose simple, relevant, and descriptive words that potential customers are likely to search for.
 Don’t be tempted to tag spam.
 You may think adding as many tags as possible will increase your visibility, but it can have the opposite effect on your search ranking.
-See The Art of Tagging on Redbubble for more tips.
+See Redbubble Tagging 101 for more tips.